Your cookie preferences

 Should I get satellite broadband?

-For the vast majority of UK residents, the answer is not yet.
+For the majority of UK residents, the answer is not yet.

-While its speeds will soon skyrocket, it will be a very long time before it’s priced anywhere near the same level as other, much more available types of broadband.
-If your options for broadband are limited, it might have to be a consideration, but it’s best to avoid if you can help it.
+While its speeds are now quite impressive, it will be a very long time before it’s priced anywhere near the same level as the more widely available types of broadband.
+If your options for broadband are limited, it might have to be a consideration, but it’s best to avoid it if you can help it.
 At least until it becomes a much more competitive option.

 Essentially, you would have to be comfortable with the cost of a satellite broadband service in order to be happy with the service you get from it.
 And if you’re at all concerned about price, you should definitely seek an alternative type of broadband.